Not too long ago, I reread my copy of They Like Jesus, but Not the Church by Dan Kimball (2007).

 Part 2 of They Like Jesus

-Part 2 asks the question: What Emerging Generations Think about the Church.
+Part 2 asks the question: What do emerging generations think about the Church?

-Anyone who is seeking to engage the current culture shapers should be aware of these items.
+Anyone who seeks to engage the current culture shapers should be aware of these items.
 This part provides an excellent window into North American Culture.

 A list of non-Christian perceptions of the church addressed in this book are as follows (taken directly from the table of contents):